afrisenti-semeval/afrisenti-semeval.github.io/docs_docs/index.md

 > **Task C: Zero-Shot Sentiment Classification**

-Given unlabeled tweets in two African languages (Tigrinya and isiZulu), leverage any or all of the available training datasets in Subtasks 1 and 2 to determine whether an instance of a tweet in the two target languages is positive, negative, or neutral.
+Given unlabeled tweets in two African languages (Tigrinya and Kinyarwanda), leverage any or all of the available training datasets in Subtasks 1 and 2 to determine whether an instance of a tweet in the two target languages is positive, negative, or neutral.

 ## **Dataset Examples**